Welcome to the World of CDRouter!

 Next Step (Using CDRouter Demo)

-Once your CDRouter Demo system is up and running, you are ready to begin using the software.
+Once your CDRouter Demo system is up and running, you are ready to begin to start testing.
 Follow the link below to our Knowledge Base article which will guide you on how to run your first test:

 Additional Help and Resources

-We want you to be successful using CDRouter, so please don’t hesitate to contact email@example.com the CDRouter Support Team if you have any questions or concerns.
+We want you to be successful using CDRouter, so please don’t hesitate to contact the CDRouter Support Team at email@example.com if you have any questions or concerns.

 Thank you and happy testing!